 The other central valleys, such as Colchagua and Casablanca, are where most of Chile’s excellent wines are grown and produced, as well as other varieties of fruits and vegetables.More Info

-Overflowing with verdant forests, steaming volcanoes, and turquoise rivers and lakes, the Lakes District is the Chilean version of Shangri-La.
+Overflowing with verdant forests, steaming volcanoes, and turquoise rivers and lakes, the Lake District is the Chilean version of Shangri-La.

-The Lakes District is one of the best places in Chile to enjoy outdoor sports due to the wide variety of landscapes, like white water rafting on glacier-fed rivers, fly-fishing, hiking through ancient forests or up the side of volcanoes, rock climbing, kayaking, wildlife sightseeing, and much more.
+The Lake District is one of the best places in Chile to enjoy outdoor sports due to the wide variety of landscapes, like whitewater rafting on glacier-fed rivers, fly-fishing, hiking through ancient forests or up the side of volcanoes, rock climbing, kayaking, wildlife sightseeing, and much more.

 Known as the end of the world, Patagonia invites you to explore the southernmost landscapes, towns, and cities on Earth.

 Surrounded by mountains, forests, ice fields, islands, fjords and rivers, you can be assured that there is something for everyone.
-The Patagonian wilderness is home to, without a doubt, some of the most spectacular scenery that you will ever witness, such as Torres del Paine National Park, where you can experience an endless list of activities, including bird watching, seeing glaciers, sailing, trekking, climbing and kayaking.
+The Patagonian wilderness is home to, without a doubt, some of the most spectacular scenery that you will ever witness, such as Torres del Paine National Park.
+Here you can experience an endless list of activities, including bird watching, seeing glaciers, sailing, trekking, climbing and kayaking.

-The oldest cultures from the region were once nomads, known as Yaghans.
-These people traveled in canoes through the Straits of Magellan, carrying fire with them wherever they went.
+Further south, Tierra del Fuego gets its name (land of fire) from the historic nomadic culture of the Yaghans, who took fire with them as they canoed across the Straits of Magellan, carrying fire with them wherever they went.
 This is one of the reasons why the Darwin Mountain Range is also known as Tierra del Fuego (Land of Fire).